crake7/TrojanC2/README.md

 3. Modify the *horsy.py* file by removing the filename 'test' and add the name of your file.

 </p>
 Each trojan should also have a unique ID.
-This help when sorting retrieved data based on the ID and provides modular control of your trojans.
+This helps when sorting retrieved data based on the ID and provides modular control of your trojans.

 ## Data